227 - Satisfactory Academic Progress

 ii) Any student on Academic/Financial Aid Warning who at the end of the term has met the college's cumulative qualitative and quantitative standards is considered in good Academic standing.

-The college may immediately suspend students from financial aid eligibility in the event of extraordinary circumstances, including but not limited to previously suspended (and reinstated) students whose academic performance falls below acceptable standards during a subsequent term of enrollment; students who register for courses, receive financial aid, and do not attend any classes; and students whose attendance patterns appear to abuse the receipt of financial aid.
+d.
+Extraordinary circumstances.
+The college may immediately suspend students from financial aid eligibility in the event of extraordinary circumstances, including but not limited to previously suspended (and reinstated) students whose academic performance falls below acceptable standards during a subsequent term of enrollment; students who register for courses, receive financial aid, and do not attend any classes, in person or online; and students whose attendance patterns appear to abuse the receipt of financial aid.

 a.
 A suspended student has the right to appeal.
-The appeal process consists of attending a success seminar and meeting with the appeal committee.
-If the student is dissatisfied with the decision, the student may appeal to the Vice President of Student Affairs.
-Decisions by the Vice President of Student Affairs are final.
+The appeal process consists of completing the online suspension appeal form.
+If the student is dissatisfied with the decision, the student may appeal to the Vice President of Academic Affairs.
+Decisions by the Vice President of Academic Affairs are final.

 b.
 Students suspended from Academic/Financial Aid for academic progress have the right to appeal based on unusual or extenuating circumstances.
-Examples of extenuating circumstances include, but are not limited to: medical issues, death of an immediate family member, or other unique circumstances.
-To appeal, the student is required to contact the student services office at the campus they are attending.
+Examples of extenuating circumstances include, but are not limited to; medical issues, death of an immediate family member, or other unique circumstances.
+To appeal, the student is required to contact the student affairs office at the campus they are attending.

 c.
 Students who successfully appeal will be readmitted on probation.

 e.
-Students who are suspended for one calendar year are required to go through the success seminar and appeal process again to return to the college.
+Students suspended for one calendar year are required to go through the appeal process again to return to the college.

 f.
 If a student has completed in excess of 150% of maximum credits needed for attainment of chosen degree or certificate (including credits transferred), he/she is no longer eligible for aid.

-The following are reviewed when determining that standards are met.
+- Additional Elements.
+The following are reviewed when determining standards are met.

 a.
-Treatment of grades - Courses for which a student receives a letter grade of A, B, C, D, F, W, P, NC, I or IP are considered to be credits attempted for the purpose of Satisfactory Academic Progress completion rate.
-Courses for which a student receives a letter grade of A, B, C, D or P is considered completed credits for the purpose of Satisfactory Academic Progress completion rate.
+Treatment of grades.
+Courses for which a student receives a letter grade of A, B, C, D, F, W, P, NC, I or IP are considered to be credits attempted for the purpose of Satisfactory Academic Progress completion rate.
+Courses for which a student receives a letter grade of A, B, C, D, P or IP is considered completed credits for the purpose of Satisfactory Academic Progress completion rate.

 Approved: June 17, 1997